-bedroom units.
-4. Access.
+One-bedroom minimums-.
+No less than 65 percent of the dwelling units shall be one-bedroom units.
+4 Access.
 All dwelling units shall be accessed through an interior climate controlled corridor.
-5. 6 Connectivity.
+5. Parking.
+Not less than 70 percent of all parking spaces must be located in a parking structure or enclosed garage.
+6 Connectivity.
 Pedestrian walkways shall connect all on-site common areas, parking areas, open space, recreational facilities and to adjacent uses within the mixed-use development.
-7 Retail component.
+7. Retail component.
 Where buildings face a public or private street or an active pedestrian area, the first floor shall be retail ready, and shall be constructed with minimum 14-foothigh ceilings and mechanical chases necessary for conversion to commercial uses.
 1.8.
 Architecture.
 All buildings containing dwelling units shall be a minimum of three stories.
 Street-facing facades shall incorporate articulation and mix of color and materials consistent with the architectural style of the building to create diversity in the streetscape.
 All buildings are required to have consistent "four-sided" architectural treatments.
 Sloped roofs shall provide articulation, variations, parapets, gables, dormers or similar architectural elements to screen the roof and to break up the massiveness of the roof.
 Sec.
-6.06.14 - Townhomes. nhome developments shall be subject to the following additional development and use lations: 1.
-Base zoning.
+6.06.14 Townhomes. nhome developments shall be subject to the following additional development and use lations: 4 1 Base zoning.
 Townhome uses shall comply with the use and development regulations applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district.
-1 applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district. applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district. applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district.
+1. 2. applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district. applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district. applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district.
 2 applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district.
-2. applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district.
+2 applicable to the development of a townhome residential district ("TH") except as provided in this section or the development and use regulations of a planned development zoning district.